sameepv21/Guidance_ML/Deployment.md

 # Pre-steps
-* The following steps should be done on both server and client side.
+* The following steps should be done on both server and client side prior to buysing aws ec2 instance.
 * Create a .env file.
     * Currently write localhost as the ip address and port number on which the server/node/express backend would be running.
     * Write hostname and password for mysql backend if using mysql, else the link of mongodb atlas if using mongodb.